NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 # API Release Notes

 ## v1.1.0

 * __GDC Product__: Application Programming Interface (API)
 * __Release Date__: May 25, 2016

 ### New Features and Changes

 * BAM index files (.bai) are not automatically downloaded with parent BAM.
+* `status` endpoint provides additional details about GDC system status

 ### Bugs Fixed Since Last Release

-* None to report
+* Sorting by file `submitter_id` no longer causes an internal server error
+* BAM index files are now included with harmonized BAM files

 ### Known Issues and Workarounds

-* Certain very long API requests will time out.
-It is recommended to break up into a series of smaller requests.
+* Certain very large API requests will time out.
+It is recommended to break up very large requests into a series of smaller requests.
 * Use of non-ascii characters in token passed to Data Transfer Tool will produce incorrect error message "Internal server error: Auth service temporarily unavailable".
 * Use of a decimal in an integer search field produces unexpected error.